Beach & Marine Education

 It is a crime to Litter or fly-tip please bin it or take it to your local amenity site

-Work Already Done This Funding Year
+Work Done in a Previous Funding Year

 Glenbarr Primary School enjoyed a day at A'Chleit Beach discussing the issues around beach & marine litter followed by a beach clean collecting a staggering 42.2kg of litter!
 The children participated in the 'food chain' workshop and made a giant 'marine monster'.